 You don’t need a lot of equipment to get started, and chances are you already have everything that’s required.

 - Laptop or a PC (some companies and websites accept smartphones and tablets too)

 - Webcam, microphone, and a pair of headphones

 - Neat, quiet space with a clean background to work in

 Work on Hours You Expect to Keep

+You can teach English part-time and treat it as a side hustle or turn it into a full-time career – it’s up to you!
+Some companies want you to commit to a minimum amount of lessons each week, while others give you complete freedom when it comes to setting your schedule.
 Many platforms ask you to set up your schedule upfront, but others let you connect with students whenever you have some time to spare.
 It won’t be hard to find a system that suits your lifestyle perfectly!

 What About Compensation?

 As with most online work, the gap between low and highly-paid ESL teaching jobs is huge.
 You can find work that pays anywhere between $6 and $30 per hour.
 Typically, native speakers land higher-paying jobs, but non-natives with natural accents and great teaching skills can quickly reach higher pay grades too.
 Most companies pay per hour, but some pay per minute too.
 Lessons are not the only way to earn money as an English tutor – bonuses and referrals pay well, and some platforms also give you compensation if a student cancels on short notice.
 You can receive payment via online services like PayPal and Payoneer, or directly to your bank account via wire transfer.
 Ready to get started?
 Let’s check the top platforms where you can begin your teaching journey.

 How to Pick the Right Teaching Platform for You